abhijeetmohanan/consible/README.md

-# this file contains the folders required for Building containers
+# This file contains the folders required for Building containers

 ` Each file contains a description to build the image `